msd/llvm-comp/README.md

 ### Compiling a program to LLVM IR

-Suppose you are trying to compile `program.c`
+Suppose you are trying to compile the language source file `program.c`

 `my_compiler program.c`

 should produce the LLVM intermediate representation (IR) `program.ll` with all functions having external linkage.

 ### Driver